ArenT1981/bsa_constraint_validation_assign1/README.md

 }
 ```

-This solution works fine, however it is rather inelegant, especially as it turns out that `BigDecimal` has an explicit mode for dealing with rounding/rounding errors, and also allows you to explicitly specify the desired scale/precision of the number:
+This solution works fine, however it is rather inelegant, especially as it turns out that `BigDecimal` has an explicit mode for dealing with rounding/rounding errors, and also allows you to explicitly specify the desired scale/precision of the number, so it was replaced with this (excerpt):

 ```java
 if(numerator.compareTo(new BigDecimal("0")) > 0